-The last line of that chapter is intriguing… And many similar words were added to them… What words were added to this second edition?
-Well, most certainly this particular story would have been added, as it would not have been in the scroll that king Jehoiakim read.
+The last line of that chapter is intriguing: And many similar words were added to them.
+What words were added to this second edition?
+Well, most certainly this particular story about the king destroying the first scroll would have been added, as it would not have been in the scroll that king Jehoiakim read.

 By this point we have seen that the Bible was created to be a memory book, a witness to God’s character, a warning of things to come and a judgement for those who do not listen to the word presented to them.

 One of the most interesting snippets regarding a book comes from the the tragic hero, Job.
 We don’t know who wrote his story down, and there are all sorts of scholarly debate as to when the book was written.
 Job did not claim to have written down his memoir, but he wished that somebody would: